PiranavanRagavan/Marketly/README.md

 🚀 Features

-Implement Navigation Bar for site-wide page access Wishlist flow implementation
+  - Implement Navigation Bar for site-wide page access
+  - Wishlist flow implementation
-Inventory Management System
+  - Inventory Management System
-Recently viewed products section on the homepage Wishlist page with notification feature
+  - Recently viewed products section on the homepage
+  - Wishlist page with notification feature
-Inventory management page accessible only to managers Accessibility menu feature available on every page Secure login page that authenticates user ID
+  - Inventory management page accessible only to managers
+  - Accessibility menu feature available on every page
+  - Secure login page that authenticates user ID
-Product browsing page and search feature
+  - Product browsing page and search feature
-Shopping cart page
+  - Shopping cart page
-Order tracking page
+  - Order tracking page
-Reorder feature allowing customers to reorder previous purchases 🧰 Web Development Stack Frontend:
+  - Reorder feature allowing customers to reorder previous purchases 🧰 Web Development Stack
+Frontend:

-React
+- React
-TypeScript
+- TypeScript
-Tailwind CSS
+- Tailwind CSS
-shadcn/ui
+- shadcn/ui
-Vite
+- Vite
 Deployment:

-Vercel
+-Vercel
 Backend :

-Backed is not develeoped but the systems is ready for API integration
+- Backed is not develeoped but the systems is ready for API integration

 💡 Learning

-This project strengthened skills in:
+- This project strengthened skills in:
-Modern JavaScript frameworks
+- Modern JavaScript frameworks
-Building with React + TypeScript
+- Building with React + TypeScript
-Using Vercel for deployment and continuous delivery Organizing a scalable component-based system
+- Using Vercel for deployment and continuous delivery
+- Organizing a scalable component-based system
-Working with Tailwind for consistent styling Structuring front-end applications for clean scalability Marketly showcases the blend of development structure, clean design, deployment workflow, and front-end engineering required to build a functional e-commerce platform from the ground up.
+- Working with Tailwind for consistent styling
+- Structuring front-end applications for clean scalability
+- Marketly showcases the blend of development structure, clean design, deployment workflow, and front-end engineering required to build a functional e-commerce platform from the ground up.

 Method of testing: